 Charles believed that he was an absolute monarch and intended to rule like one.
 He took actions that violated what the English took to be their rights, including property rights and equality under the law.
 Parliament refused to provide the revenue needed to fund wars in Spain, France and Scotland until the rights of the English people were acknowledged by the king.
 Tensions escalated, leading to civil war.
 Parliament captured and executed Charles.
 Cromwell ruled England as the head of a republic; after his death, his son ruled briefly.
 Many were unhappy with the republican experiment, so Parliament invited Charles’s son to rule as Charles II.
 The new king largely abided by the limits imposed by the Restoration Settlement, but his successor, James II, again attempted to rule as an absolute monarch.
 He was again opposed by Parliament.
 A revolution — the Glorious Revolution — drove him from the country and replaced him with a Dutch nobleman, who ruled as William III.
 The king’s powers were constrained by Parliament, and he and his successors accepted these constraints.
 Parliament, by twice removing a king deemed to be working against the interests of the people, had demonstrated that it, not the king, was supreme.

 The events of this period are consistent with Acemoglu and Robinson’s static arguments.
 The economic institutions were largely inclusive, leading to rapid growth and the emergence of a new economic elite.
 The political institutions were largely extractive and under the control of an older elite.
 The combination of extractive political institutions and inclusive economic institutions is unstable: something had to give way.

-The century as a whole, however, does not appear to be consistent with their dynamic argument, as inclusive economic institutions largely preceded inclusive political institutions.
+The century as a whole, however, is not consistent with their dynamic argument, as inclusive economic institutions largely preceded inclusive political institutions.